rach0101/Music_Diary_Hackbright_Project/readme.md

 pip-3 install -r requirements.txt
 ```

-You then will need to authenticate the Spotify API, I am using the Spotipy Python library to handle this.
+You then will need to authenticate the Spotify API, I am using the [Spotipy Python library](https://spotipy.readthedocs.io/en/2.19.0/) to handle this.
 You will need to get a client ID, and Secret Key which I would recommend saving into a secrets.sh file.
-Go to [Spotify for Developers] (https://developer.spotify.com/) and follow the instructions to [register your app] (https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app).
+Go to [Spotify for Developers](https://developer.spotify.com/) and follow the instructions to [register your app](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app).

 ``` bash
 touch secrets.sh